jkonowitch/GAInstallFest/README.md

 1. Change the application so that it sends a text message to your mobile phone.
 2. Change the title in the browser title bar to something more exciting.
 3. Change the images to seem more win-y, fail-y, or meh-y.
+Check out [Giphy](http://giphy.com/) for some good options :)
 4. Employ some of the CSS tricks you picked up during the prework to pretty the page up a bit:
   * Try out some different fonts